Consolatis/wl_framework/README.md

 - asyncio
 - GLib / Gtk

-Adding more event loop integrations (like for Qt) should be trivial.
+Adding more event loop integrations (like for Qt or kqueue) should be trivial.
 See [DummyIntegration](wl_framework/loop_integrations/dummy.py).
 PRs welcome.

 ### Dependencies